ImageMarkup/isic/README.md

 This is the simplest configuration for developers to start with.

 ### Initial Setup
-1. Run `docker-compose run --rm django ./manage.py migrate`
+1. Run `docker-compose run --rm django uv run ./manage.py migrate`
-1. Run `docker-compose run --rm django ./manage.py createsuperuser` and follow the prompts to create your own user
+1. Run `docker-compose run --rm django uv run ./manage.py createsuperuser` and follow the prompts to create your own user

 ### Run Application